Iran TV boss sacked over Jackie Chan sex scene

 "Clips of immoral scenes of a film featuring Jackie Chan have been circulating on social media which was apparently shown by Kish IRIB," the semi-official ISNA news agency reported.

-"These scenes which are in total contradiction with the principles of IRIB have ultimately led to the dismissal and reprimand of some of the employees of IRIB in Kish," it said, adding this included IRIB's director-general for Kish.
+"These scenes, which are in total contradiction with the principles of IRIB, have ultimately led to the dismissal and reprimand of some of the employees of IRIB in Kish," it said, adding this included the director-general.

 There were angry responses from some Iranians who pointed out that no one had been fired over a recent bus crash that killed 10 students at Teheran's Azad University.